 You have entered the hallways of "Greatness".
 Our theme is "RETURNING TO GREATNESS".
-My name is Debbie Moore.
-It is my pleasure to work as your Parent Liaison Coordinator.
+My name is Maxine Gaddy.
+It is my pleasure to work as your Parent Contact.
 I will assist you and your child throughout the school year so they can reach their highest potential.
 As your liaison, I will provide support for the family, student, faculty and staff in order to bridge the gap and strive for positive communication.
-Feel free to stop by the Family Resource Room, room 104.

-Throughout the school year, Family Engagement Programs will be scheduled to assist with educational resources for your child(ren) and enhance awareness of learning new technology.
-This will be an opportunity that as a family, you will not want to miss as you will be able to access your child's academic progress, attendance, assignments and much more through the Parent Portal.
-Access will be available through our attendance clerk.
 Please take advantage of the Parent Portal on the school districts website.
 I encourage your participation in your child's education and school activities.
-Your child has the latest technology in their classrooms.
 There are plenty of opportunities for you to volunteer in various areas throughout the school.
-Below are some of the areas that I will need your assistance: Here is my contact information (706) 569-2960 or Moore.Debbie@muscogee.k12.ga.us.
+Below are some of the areas that I will need your assistance: Here is my contact information (706) 569-2960 or Gaddy.Maxine@muscogee.k12.ga.us.